bait509-ubc/BAIT509/things_to_know/how.md

 ## Content
 This may be a little different than what you are used to.
 All my lectures will be made in Jupyter notebooks and presented in a Jupyter Book.
-You will get access to all the notebooks and the data we used in them so you can launch them locally.
+You will get access to all the notebooks and the data we used so you can launch them locally.

 ## Lecture Plan and Activities
-My lectures will be prerecorded and we will view them synchronously.
-There will be 3-5 videos and we will break in between for an opportunity to discuss the topics, answer questions and do interactive activities.
+My lectures synchronous spaced out with practice questions and interactive activities.

 We will be using polls and working in groups with breakout rooms.

 ## Quiz

-The Quiz will accessible on Canvas for 24 hours.
+The quiz will accessible on Canvas for 24 hours.
 You will have 45 minutes to answer approximately 15-20 questions.

 ## Assignments
 There will be 3 assignments will be distributed and submitted via Canvas.